calcharp/TraitBlender/traitblender/docs/developers/operators.md

 5. **Modal Operations**: Operators support modal execution for interactive operations (file browsers, confirmation dialogs, etc.).

 **TraitBlender Convention**: TraitBlender follows this standard Blender pattern.
-All TraitBlender functionality that needs to be accessible from both GUI and API is implemented as operators, accessed through `bpy.ops.traitblender.*`.
+All TraitBlender functionality that needs to be user-accessible from both GUI and API is implemented as operators, accessed through `bpy.ops.traitblender.*`.

 ### Architecture: Operators as Thin Wrappers